swalladge/rpi-temperature-server/README.md

     # Raspbian also requires installing the `python3-venv` package.
     ```

+4. Give access to the I2C bus (and thus the temperature sensor) to a group and create an ordinary user:

+    ```
+    # Create a group
+    sudo addgroup sensor
+    # Create a user in the group
+    sudo adduser --ingroup sensor testuser
+    # Give the group read-write access to the I2C device
+    sudo setfacl -m group:sensor:rw /dev/i2c-1
+    ```

-4. Run the following commands on the RPi:
+5. Login as 'testuser' and run the following commands on the RPi:

     ```
     # clone the repo